quaris628/EinsteinEditor/README.md

  - Make you a milkshake

 What this will do (planned features):
- - Allow you to create small, weak, inefficient, and dumb bibites to fill your empty worlds
- - Load brain from a bibite file
- - Save brain to a bibite file
+ - Have fewer bugs in loading/saving
+ - Have fewer bugs in editing synapse strengths
+ - Show a generic error message popup for any internal exceptions instead of crashing

 What this might do (ideas for the future):
  - Look pretty
+ - Have the default folder location persist between sessions
  - When neurons are added, have their spawn location staggered
+ - A button to auto-arrange neurons in a prettier and more clean arrangement
  - Keyboard shortcuts
- - A button to auto-arrange neurons in a prettier and more clean arrangement
  - Edit neuron descriptions
  - Edit neuron type
  - Create a blank bibite